-Flavored volatile organic compounds (VOCs) such as alcohols and esters are highly demanded as they are widely used in the food, beverage, pharmaceutical and cosmetic industry as key ingredients (Cheetham, 1997; Welsh et al., 1989).
+Flavored volatile organic compounds (VOCs) such as alcohols and esters are highly demanded as they are widely used in the food, beverage, pharmaceutical and cosmetic industry as key ingredients (Cheetham, 1997; F. W. Welsh et al., 1989).
 In 1994, the size of the flavor market being worldwide estimated at 9.7 billion US dollar (Cheetham, 1997).
 In recent years, there has been an increasing in consumer preferences toward natural flavors although chemical synthesis still remains a more convenient technology (Cheetham, 1997).

-However, since compounds extracted from plant sources, for example fruits; there are problems of seasonal supply, high cost and regional variation in VOCs profile and quantity (Krishna and Karanth, 2002; Lomascolo et al., 1999), other non-conventional sources such as free living microbial cells, including food-grade microorganisms (Lomascolo et al., 1999), have gathered considerable interest from an industrial viewpoint (Lomascolo et al., 1999; Vandamme, 1996; Welsh et al., 1989).
-As a result, in the past years most industries have carried out extensive screening programmes on naturally occurring microorganisms for the selection of industrially relevant VOCs producers (Cheetham, 1997; Steele and Stowers, 1991).
+However, since compounds extracted from plant sources, for example fruits; there are problems of seasonal supply, high cost and regional variation in VOCs profile and quantity (Hari Krishna & Karanth, 2002; Lomascolo et al., 1999), other non-conventional sources such as free living microbial cells, including food-grade microorganisms (Lomascolo et al., 1999), have gathered considerable interest from an industrial viewpoint (Lomascolo et al., 1999; E. Vandamme, 1996; F. W. Welsh et al., 1989).
+As a result, in the past years most industries have carried out extensive screening programmes on naturally occurring microorganisms for the selection of industrially relevant VOCs producers (Cheetham, 1997; Steele & Stowers, 1991).

-Approximately 250 VOCs have been discovered from fungi where they occur as mixtures of simple hydrocarbons, heterocycles, aldehydes, ketones, alcohols, phenols, thioalcohols, thioesters and their derivatives, including, among others, benzene derivatives, and cyclohexanes (Chiron and Michelot, 2005; Korpi et al., 2009; Ortíz-Castro et al., 2009).
+VOCs are carbon-based liquids and solids that readily enter the gas phase by vaporizing at 0.01 kPa at a temperature of approximately 20 °C(Pagans et al., 2006).
+Approximately 250 VOCs have been discovered from fungi where they occur as mixtures of simple hydrocarbons, heterocycles, aldehydes, ketones, alcohols, phenols, thioalcohols, thioesters and their derivatives, including, among others, benzene derivatives, and cyclohexanes (Chiron & Michelot, 2005; Korpi et al., 2009; Ortíz-Castro et al., 2009).
+It has conclusively been shown that, fungal VOCs are derived from both primary metabolism and secondary metabolism pathways (Korpi et al., 2009).
+VOCs are ideal "infochemicals", because they can diffuse through the soil and atmosphere.
 VOCs also have varieties of odors so it is not surprising that attentiveness in fungal VOCs began with the fungi that humans can smell.
-There is a large volume of published studies describing the distinct bouquets of macrofungi such as mushrooms and truffles, highly valued in the culinary arts, including mixtures of different VOCs, of which alcohols, aldehydes, terpenes, aromatics and thiols dominate (Breheret et al., 1997; Cho et al., 2008; Fraatz and Zorn, 2011; Splivallo et al., 2007; Tirillini et al., 2000).
+There is a large volume of published studies describing the distinct bouquets of macrofungi such as mushrooms and truffles, highly valued in the culinary arts, including mixtures of different VOCs, of which alcohols, aldehydes, terpenes, aromatics and thiols dominate (Breheret et al., 1997; Cho et al., 2008; Fraatz & Zorn, 2011; Splivallo et al., 2007; Tirillini et al., 2000).
 Therefore, the production of VOCs by fungus has become an importance objective for the industry.